 Empowering people by raising aspirations and fostering achievement through dynamic, compassionate, and responsible learning experiences.

-Title: Habitat Junior Assistant Grade: RA2 FLSA: Exempt
+Title: Research Coordinator & Assistant Scientist Grade: C43 FLSA: Exempt

 Minimum Training and Experience Required to Perform Essential Job Functions

 • M.S. degree in biology, ecology, geology, agriculture, or related field